PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Method

-\textbf{Sparse Expert Merging.} To achieve the preservation of critical importance weights between two experts while minimizing the redundancy within them, we average the magnitudes of entries whose values are similar in terms of $\mathbf{M}_{\mathrm{sim}}$, whereas dissimilar entries are selected from the more salient expert using the saliency masks.
-This sparse merging process can be expressed as:
+\textbf{Expert Merging.} Given the dual-mask formulation, two experts can be merged as follows.
+Specifically, elements identified as similar by the similarity mask $\mathbf{M}_{\mathrm{sim}}$ are averaged in magnitude, while dissimilar elements are selected from the more salient expert using the saliency masks.
+Formally, this sparse merging process can be expressed as:

 The merging process is done offline, and \(\mathbf{W}_{\mathrm{merged}},\ \mathbf{M}_i,\ \mathbf{M}_j, \ \mathbf{S}_i, \ \mathbf{S}_j\) are stored.
 At the inference stage, once an expert is activated, its weights are reconstructed element-wise as